Restaurant: History

 France in particular has a rich history with the development of various forms of inns and eateries, eventually to form many of the now-ubiquitous elements of the modern restaurant.
 As far back as the thirteenth century, French inns served a variety of food — bread, cheese, bacon, roasts, soups, and stews - usually eaten at a common table.
-Parisians could buy what was essentially take-out food from rôtisseurs, who prepared roasted meat dishes, and pastry-cooks, who could prepare meat pies and often more elaborate dishes.
+Parisians could buy what was essentially take-out food from rôtisseurs, who prepared roasted-meat dishes, and from pastry-cooks, who could prepare meat pies and often more elaborate dishes.
 Municipal statutes stated that the official prices per item were to be posted at the entrance; this was the first official mention of menus.